Fourth of July: Celebrating and Honoring Veterans With Mesothelioma

 Shared Histories: July Fourth and Military Asbestos Exposure

-The general public didn’t know the risks of asbestos exposure at first, as makers of asbestos-based products hid the risks for decades.
+The general public didn’t know the dangers of asbestos at first, as makers of asbestos-based products hid the risks for decades.
 However, asbestos is now known to cause mesothelioma, a life-threatening cancer, decades after exposure.
 A third of all mesothelioma patients today are veterans as a result.

 During this year’s Fourth of July festivities, take time to celebrate with veterans in your life.
 All U.S. veterans deserve our respect for putting their lives on the line to protect our country.